British Values

 UN CRC Article 14: Children have the right to think and believe what they want, and to practise their religion, as long as they are not stopping other people from enjoying their rights.
 Parents should guide their children on these matters.

-• Tolerance of different faiths and beliefs is promoted through the Syllabus for Religious Education.
+• Tolerance of different faiths and beliefs is promoted through the syllabus for Religious Education.
 Children learn about different religions, their beliefs, places of worship and festivals.
 The children’s work on this subject or whole school learning in assemblies is often displayed in the classrooms or around the school.

 • We use “Picture News” for topical assemblies